 "...Then the Grinch thought of something he hadn't before!
 'Maybe Christmas,' he thought, 'doesn't come from a store.
 Maybe Christmas... perhaps... means a little bit more!'
 And what happened then...?
 Well, in Who-ville they say that the Grinch's small heart grew three sizes that day!
 And the minute his heart didn't feel quite so tight, he whizzed with his load through the bright morning light And he brought back the toys!
 And the food for the feast!
 And he... ...HE HIMSELF...!
 The Grinch carved the roast beast!"

-Having Boris Karloff, sweet-voiced Boris, narrating the animated special makes it all work for the better.
+Having talented-voiced Boris Karloff narrating the animated special makes it all work for the better.